 MoodleNet helps learning technologists who want to encourage colleagues to use more technology by connecting them with like-minded peers and providing them with resources that are of immediate use.
 (Unlike endlessly searching OER repositories.)

 - Seung is a 28 year-old Australian Learning Technologist at a college in Melbourne.
 She has found her niche via MoodleNet in creating resources that other people find valuable.
 She began this process by remixing content, helping the community both in terms of translation and localisation, and also by keeping the information within resources up-to-date.
 Seung has a strong network of peers who have a similar role to her, and considers MoodleNet as somewhere she visits every day in order to interact with her network.

-MoodleNet helps system administrators who want to allow their colleagues to share (appropriate and legal) resources both internally and with peers worldwide by providing an easy-to-deploy, secure, scalable system and a dashboard that provides them with insights.
+MoodleNet helps system administrators who want to allow their colleagues to share (appropriate and legal) resources, both internally and with peers worldwide.
+MoodleNet provides an easy-to-deploy, secure, scalable system and a dashboard that provides administrators with insights.
 (Unlike a locked-down repository for sharing resources only within their organisation.)

 - Ammaarah is a 54 year-old Programme Co-ordinator living in Soweto, South Africa and working in a university.
 She runs a MoodleNet instance for her university which her colleagues find useful as they not only discover and discuss resources from their colleagues in the university, but also from peers worldwide.
 Ammaarah has reduced the burden of administration and custom development for both herself and her team while offering an interoperable, feature-rich system.